CCExtractor/ProjectNephos/README.md

 python setup.py sdist
 ```

+The result -- `unav-recordingmonitor-X.Y.Z.tar.gz` file in the `/dist` folder.

 ### Build new Docker image

 You need to have targzipped package in the `/dist` folder (see _Publish new